Economy of Pakistan: Defence

 The defence industry of Pakistan, under the Ministry of Defence Production, was established in September 1951 to promote and coordinate the array of military production facilities that have emerged since independence.
 It is actively engaged in numerous joint production projects, such as the Al Khalid 2 tank, advanced trainer aircraft, combat aircraft, artillery systems like MRLS, combat and surveillance drones like GIDS Shahpar-1 and Shahpar-2, battle management and surveillance radars, electronic warfare systems, navy ships, and submarines.

 Pakistan manufactures and sells weapons to over 40 countries, including European customers, generating $620 million annually.
 The country's sophisticated arms imports increased by 119 percent between 2004–2008 and 2009–13, with China providing 54 percent and the USA 27 percent of Pakistan's imports.

-Textiles industry
+Textile

+Sunday textile market on the sidewalks of Karachi, 2005.

 Most of the textile industry is concentrated in Punjab.
-However, before 1990, the industry was predominantly located in Karachi.

-Presently, the textile industry comprises two main segments: a highly organized large-scale sector and a considerably fragmented cottage/small-scale sector.
+Before 1990, the industry was predominantly located in Karachi.
+The industry comprises two main segments: a highly organized large-scale sector and a considerably fragmented cottage/small-scale sector.
 The organized sector mainly includes integrated Textile Mills, housing numerous spinning units and a limited number of shuttle-less loom units.
 Conversely, the unorganized sector encompasses downstream industries like Weaving, Finishing, Garment, Towels, and Hosiery, all of which possess significant export potential.
 Within this sector, certain enterprises have expanded to an international scale and exhibit progressive business philosophies.